Ragini31/Note-Making/README.md

 # Note-Making App
-An app to add notes. and delete later if not in use.
+An app to add notes.
+And delete later if not in use.